mintbridge/passport-ldap/README.md

 ## Examples

-For a complete, working example, refer to the [login example](https://github.com/mintbridge/passport-ldap/tree/master/examples/login).
+For a complete, working example, refer to the [passport example](/example.js).

 ## Tests